2019 recipients of Triggerfish bursaries.

 Scope of Scholarship

-The Triggerfish Scholarship program is awarding 2 scholarships for the 2020 academic year.
-These scholarships include all tuition fees for the Animation School in Johannesburg or Woodstock (R80,000 per year).
+The Triggerfish Scholarship program is awarding 2 scholarships for the 2021 academic year.
+These scholarships include all tuition fees for the Animation School in Johannesburg or Woodstock (approx R80,000 per year).
 In addition to tuition fees, students will be paid a stipend of R5,000 per month towards living expenses for 11 months of the academic year (R55,000).

 The program is targeted at matriculated school leavers under the age of 35 years.
 Applicants must be a South African citizen from previously disadvantaged backgrounds, and women are specifically encouraged to apply.

-Successful candidates may be required to accept a 9-month paid internship at Triggerfish Animation studios in Cape Town after graduation.
+Successful candidates may be offered a 9-month paid internship at Triggerfish Animation studios in Cape Town after graduation.

 How to apply